kalmanlukelin/Stock-Price-Prediction-with-Machine-Learning/README.md

-# Intelligent Computing Algorithm Project
+# Stock prediction with machine learning
 This project is to make prediction for stocks using supervised learning like K-nearest neighbors (KNN), Multilayer perceptron (MLP), Support vector machine (SVM), and Random forest (RF).
 I choose some financial indicators such as bollinger bands, volitiliy, and momentum as featuers to predict whether tomorrows's stock price will rise or fall.

 ## Running the project